Dry Eye Problems

 - Doxycycline: this Antibiotic is a great anti-inflammatory, especially at the eyelid margin.
 Usually, patients take a low dose for 60-90 days.
 The doxycycline decreases inflammation and helps heal damaged meibomian glands resulting in better tear production.
 This is by far the most effective oral we have available, and can cut the healing time for dry eyes dramatically.
 Many patients are reluctant to take an antibiotic, but this can be a life changer for those with heavy inflammation.
 Some people have GI upset with the medication (I always recommend a probiotic to help with this) and doxycycline will make you more sensitive to the sunlight, and more likely to get a sunburn.

-- Steroid eye drops: these drops decrease the inflammation in the eye and help with symptoms.
+- Steroid eye drops: These eye drops decrease the inflammation in the eye and help with symptoms.
 I usually prescribe these very aggressively for 1-2 weeks then to use for 1 or 2 days as a pulse dose when eyes are really dry.
 They help with symptoms and redness.
 It is not safe to stay on a steroid eye drop all the time, as they can cause cataracts and increased intraocular pressure.
 Occasional use is safe and effective.

 - Non-preserved artificial tears: many patients come in with dry patches on their corneas or conjunctiva.
 In these cases, using a non-preserved artificial tear every hour can allow those damaged tissues to heal.
 Once the corneas are healed, vision and comfort are vastly increased.